mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 real-time under the observed network conditions.

-This section defines two architectures for congestion control and bandwidth estimation for RTP over QUIC, but it does not mandate any specific rate adaptation algorithm to use.
+This section defines two architectures for congestion control and bandwidth estimation for RoQ, but it does not mandate any specific rate adaptation algorithm to use.
 The section also discusses congestion control implications of using shared or multiple separate QUIC connections to send and receive multiple independent data streams.